Seton Hill Partners with Duquesne University School of Law

 - Extensive mentoring from Seton Hill Prelaw Program alumni with active careers in the field.

 - Legal faculty dedicated to you: A combination of political science professors, history professors and legal practitioners, prelaw faculty at Seton Hill have decades of experience.
 Our faculty are:

 - Diligent about preparing students for law school.

 - Committed to new developments in legal scholarship and practice.

 - Dedicated to connecting each student with internship, mentoring and networking opportunities.

-Seton Hill prelaw graduates have a high rate of acceptance to law school.
-However, a legal career is not your only option.
-The education you get at Seton Hill also prepares you for interesting careers in government agencies, nonprofit organizations and business.
+The education you get at Seton Hill prepares you for interesting careers in private practice, government agencies, nonprofit organizations and business.
 Seton Hill’s award-winning Career and Professional Development Center (CPDC) will work with your prelaw faculty to provide you with the career preparation skills and placement services you need.
-(The American Bar Association does not require any specific major as preparation for law school.
-The term “prelaw” refers to any program that prepares undergraduate students for law school and the practice of law.)

 Ready to Take Your Next Step Forward?